SAML single sign-on for Atlassian Data Center applications

 At the end of the setup process your IdP will provide you with a set of data that you'll need to configure your Atlassian application.

-- For JIRA applications, select > System > SAML Authentication
+- For Jira applications, select > System > SSO 2.0 Authentication

-- For Bitbucket, select > System > SAML Authentication
+- For Bitbucket, select > Accounts > SSO 2.0 Authentication